AlexSkillman10/XBOXtoKeyMouse/README.md

 You can change the bindings of the remote by modifying the variables in buttonBindings.py.
 Check out the links for specific keys.
-If you want to link it to just a character, simply type 'a', or 'b'.
+If you want to link it to just a character, simply type 'a', or 'b' (must be single character).

 # Default Controls